yggdrasil-platform/yggdrasil/README.md

-# Local Yggdrasil Platform
+# Yggdrasil

-Runs the local Yggdrasil platform using Docker Compose.
+Runs the Yggdrasil platform using Docker Compose.

 #### Table of contents